ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-triples-map}
 ## The triples-map Container

 A set of directed properties that associate sets of data to provide reference values, endorsed values, verification key material or identifying key material for a specific hardware module that is a component of a composite device.
+The map provides the core element of CoMID tags that associate remote attestation relevant data with a distinct hardware component that runs an execution environment (a module that is either a Target Environment and/or an Attesting Environment).
 This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~ CDDL
 triples-map = non-empty<{